SCB-TechX/saber_flutter_ui/docs/docs/core-components/buttons/icon-buttons.md

 ### Button Shapes

-You can change a button size by pass the `shape` parameter to the widget
+You can change a button size by passing the `shape` parameter to the widget

 - `circle` (default)
 - `rectangle`